Gpower01/K_Mean_Clustering_and_PCA/README.md

 ## The Elbow Method
 if you plot K against the SSE, you will see that the error decreases as K gets larger, this is beacause when the number of clusters increases, they should be smaller, so distortion is also smaller.

 - The idea behind the elbow method is to choose the K at which the SSE decrease abruptly.
 This produces an "elbow effect" in the graph shown below.
+For example the elbow cluster occur around 6 to 7 clusters which implies that's the best clusters to choose from.

 <img src="./images/elbow_effect.png" width="600" height="400">